OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

 4.  **VERIZON GAMES ON DEMAND.** Verizon Games on Demand are manufactured by Exent Technologies, Inc., which is a third party beneficiary of this Agreement capable of enforcing its terms independently from Verizon.

-5.  **STARZ PLAY.** Starz Play is provided by Starz Entertainment, LLC.
+Verizon Games on Demand are not available for purchase at this time.

-6.  **VERIZON PREMIUM TECHNICAL SUPPORT SERVICE ("PTS").
+5.  **VERIZON PREMIUM TECHNICAL SUPPORT SERVICE ("PTS").

     **